 In January 2018, we entered into amended and restated employment agreements with Mr. Schor, our chief executive officer, and Dr. Mannick, our chief medical officer.
-In September 2018, we entered into an employment agreement with Ms. Manning, our chief commercial officer.
 In March 2019, we amended Dr. Mannick's offer letter to increase her target annual bonus to 40% of her annual base salary.
+In May 2019, we entered into an employment agreement with Dr. Klickstein, our chief scientific officer.
 Each of our named executive officers is employed "at will".